donnywdavis/hackingwithswift/README.md

 portrait and landscape mode.
 b) Use the Visual Format Language to position some labels on the screen and adjust for both portrait and landscape modes.

+## Project 7
+Use the SwiftyJSON library to pull in data from an API.
+Then display the title of that data in a table view controller.
+When a table row is selected format the body of the JSON request in HTML to display in the detail view controller.